ponnar-aws/aws-developercertificate-udemy/README.md

 - we can create Elastic block storage(EBS) and attach to the EC2
 - create security group (inbound and outbound protocols)
 - use ssh to connect. dwn .pem file to connect  into the ec2. for windows, create ppk file from .pem file and connect using putty.
+Topics not covered in EC2:::  auto scaling in ec2.
 ```
 connect to ec2-user@<ip of ec2> using putty
 > sudo su // to root user